jmetzz/sandbox-python/profiling/README.md

 ### Line-by-line cpu usage

 `cProfile` only times explicit function calls, but not special methods called because of language syntax.
-So, many expensive computations are not considered by `cProfile` simply because there is not explicity function call.
+So, many expensive computations are not considered by `cProfile` simply because there is not explicit function call.

 `LineProfiler` can be given **specific functions** to evaluate, and it will time the execution of each individual line inside those functions.